 Working with a child custody lawyer in Raleigh NC is suggested during a custody hearing.
 The rules and regulations of custody change all the time.
 It’s something that you might not be able to navigate successfully without help.
 An attorney can help you gain a better understanding of the complexities.

 If you are involved in a divorce and need help with custody issues and child support matters, consider contacting our child custody lawyer in Raleigh NC.
 While you might be able to deal with this alone, you shouldn’t have to.
 This time can be difficult, overwhelming and emotional.
-Eldreth Law Firm, PC is here to help.
+Eldreth Law Firm, PLLC is here to help.

 For those that don’t have an estate plan in place or haven’t reviewed yours in several years, now might be the best time to start.
 Our lawyer is here to help you get your estate planning in order and ready, in the event of your death, whether it’s untimely or prepared for.
 In addition, you’ll need one should you become incapacitated at some point.
 It’s better to be safe than sorry when it comes to an estate plan.
-Contact Eldreth Law Firm, PC to get started estate planning in Raleigh NC, today.
+Contact Eldreth Law Firm, PLLC to get started estate planning in Raleigh NC, today.

 For more information about the various types of child custody, be sure to take a look at each of the following blogs in the rest of this series, below: